cloudify-cosmo/docs.getcloudify.org/content/cli/maint_cli/snapshots.md

 ---
 title: snapshots
-description: The `cfy snapshots` command is used to manage data snapshots of the Cloudify Manager.
+description: The `cfy snapshots` command is used to manage data snapshots of the Manager.
 You must have `admin` credentials to create and restore snapshots.
 category: Docs
 draft: false
 abstract: Command-Line Interface